srgtcauliflour/Strayacoin-Lyra2REv2/doc/build-osx.md

 Running
 -------

-strayacoin Core is now available at `./src/strayacoind`
+Strayacoin Core is now available at `./src/strayacoind`

 Before running, it's recommended you create an RPC configuration file.